Reaishma/Healthcare-informatics-solution-/README.md

 - TypeScript compilation with strict mode enabled
 - Real-time database schema synchronization
 - WebSocket connections for live development updates

+## 🤝 Contributing
+This is a demonstration project, but suggestions for improvements are welcome:

+1. Fork the project
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

+## 📞 Support

+For questions or issues:
+- Review the code comments for implementation details
+- Check browser console for debugging information
+- Ensure all files are in the same directory
+- Use modern browser with JavaScript enabled

+## 🎓 Learning Resources

+To understand the healthcare workflow concepts:
+- Healthcare Process Improvement methodologies
+- Lean Healthcare principles
+- Patient Flow optimization techniques
+- Healthcare IT system design
+- Medical workflow analysis

+---

 The system is designed for scalability and maintainability, with clear separation of concerns between frontend and backend, comprehensive type safety, and real-time collaboration features essential for healthcare workflow management.